holehouse-lab/shephard/README.md

 [https://github.com/holehouse-lab/shephard-colab](https://github.com/holehouse-lab/shephard-colab)

 ## Status
-SHEPHARD is fully released, and the [SHEPHARD preprint](http://dx.doi.org/10.1101/2022.09.18.508433) is in press at *Bioinformatics*.
+SHEPHARD is fully released, and the [SHEPHARD paper](http://dx.doi.org/10.1101/2022.09.18.508433) is out in Bioinformatics.
+Please cite SHEPHARD as:

+Ginell, G. M., Flynn, A. J. & Holehouse, A. S. SHEPHARD: a modular and extensible software architecture for analyzing and annotating large protein datasets.
+Bioinformatics 39, (2023).

 ## Roadmap
 SHEPHARD is the base code for a large body of sequence-based bioinformatic tools developed by the Holehouse lab.
 These include:

 * [metapredict](https://github.com/idptools/metapredict) - high-performance disorder predictor
 * [parrot](https://github.com/idptools/parrot) - a general tool for deep learning of sequence features
-* [pipit](https://github.com/idptools/PIPIT) - A simple tool for sequential sequence shuffling, as implemented in Langstein *et al.* [preprint here](https://www.biorxiv.org/content/10.1101/2022.02.10.480018v1).
 * [sparrow](https://github.com/idptools/sparrow) - a high-throughput tool for sequence analysis (*in development*)
 * [goose](https://github.com/idptools/goose) - a general purpose tool for the rational design of disordered protein sequences (*in development*)